 Oregon Revised Statutes chapter 418, Child Welfare Services;

-ORS 418.925–418.945
+Oregon Revised Statutes, ORS 418.925–418.945 Refugee Child Act;

 Oregon Revised Statutes concerning paternity, guardianships and adoption;

-ORS 417.200-417.260 and OAR;
+Oregon Revised Statutes, ORS 417.200-417.260, Interstate Compact on Placement of Children, and Oregon Administrative Rules;

-Uniform Child Custody Jurisdiction and Enforcement Act, and OAR;
+Oregon Revised Statutes, ORS 109.701-109.834, Uniform Child Custody Jurisdiction and Enforcement Act, and Oregon Administrative Rules;

-The basic structure and functioning of DHS and the juvenile court, including court procedures, the functioning of the citizen review board (hereinafter referred to as CRB) and court-appointed special advocates (hereinafter referred to as CASA) programs; and
+The basic structure and functioning of the Department of Human Services and the juvenile court, including court procedures, the functioning of the Citizen Review Board (CRB) and court-appointed special advocates (CASA) programs; and

-Indian Child Welfare Act 25 USC §1901 -1963; ; and OAR.
+Indian Child Welfare Act 25 USC §1901 -1963; Bureau of Indian Affairs Guidelines; and Oregon Administrative Rules.

 Action:

-A child’s lawyer must be thoroughly familiar with Oregon evidence law and the Oregon Rules of Professional Conduct.
+The child’s lawyer must be thoroughly familiar with Oregon evidence law and the Oregon Rules of Professional Conduct.

 Action:

-A child’s lawyer must be sufficiently familiar with the areas of state and federal law listed in Appendix A so as to be able to recognize when they are relevant to a case and he or she should be prepared to research these and other applicable issues.
+The child’s lawyer must be sufficiently familiar with the areas of state and federal law listed in Appendix A so as to be able to recognize when they are relevant to a case and he or she should be prepared to research these and other applicable issues.

-A child’s lawyer should have a working knowledge of child development, family dynamics, placement alternatives case and permanency planning, and services for children and families in dependency cases.
+The child’s lawyer should have a working knowledge of child development, family dynamics, placement alternatives case and permanency planning, and services for children and families in dependency cases.

 Action:

-A lawyer for children should become familiar with normal growth and development in children and adolescents as well as common types of condition and impairments.
+The child’s lawyer should become familiar with normal growth and development in children and adolescents as well as common types of condition and impairments.

 Action:

-A lawyer for children should be familiar with the range of placement options in dependency cases and should visit at least two of the following:
+The child’s lawyer should be familiar with the range of placement options in dependency cases and should visit at least two of the following:

 A shelter home or facility;